krateoplatformops/krateo-v2-template-finops-example-pricing-vm-azure/readme.md

     name: finops-moving-window-microservice-endpoint
     namespace: azure-pricing-system
 ```
 are used by the [finops-moving-window-policy](https://github.com/krateoplatformops/finops-moving-window-policy) in OPA and point to the endpoint of the [finops-moving-window-optimization-microservice](https://github.com/krateoplatformops/finops-moving-window-microservice).
-The policy parses all the data from the cluster and serves the complete request to the microservice, which then queries the [finops-database-handler](https://github.com/krateoplatformops/finops-database-handler) for the timeseries data and provides the optimization to the policy.
+The policy parses all the data from the cluster (e.g., secrets) and serves the complete request to the microservice, which then queries the [finops-database-handler](https://github.com/krateoplatformops/finops-database-handler) for the timeseries data to calculate the optimization.
+Finally, it returns the optimization to the policy.
 The policy mutates the composition through the [finops-webhook-template](https://github.com/krateoplatformops/finops-webhook-template) to add the optimization to the field `spec.optimization`, which is then displayed in the frontend.

 The policy is triggered by a `CronJob` running periodically (every day by default) that labels the Composition resource with a label `optimization` that has as the value the timestamp with the last optimization request.